5kj41d/Classification-and-3D-reconstruction-of-archaeological-artifacts/README.md

   - **Solution**: If the script do not install this, this can be done manually.
 Then try install process again.

-### Sources
+## Sources
 A non-exhaustive list of sources used for the project and inspirational sources for potential aspirants to work on simular projects.

 - [An Introduction to Convolutional Neural Networks](https://arxiv.org/pdf/1511.08458.pdf)
 	- Introduction to the basic theory behind the Convolutional Neural Network (CNN) model and architecture.
 Starting point in learning and using the CNN model for classification tasks.
 - [A Survey of Convolutional Neural Networks: Analysis, Applications, and Prospects](https://arxiv.org/pdf/2004.02806.pdf)
-	- A more indepth theory and analysis of what and how CNN works.
+	- A more in-depth theory and analysis of what and how CNN works.
 - [AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE](https://arxiv.org/pdf/2010.11929.pdf)
 	- This source provided background on using Vision Transformers for image classification.
 - [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf)